scuzzydude/asimov/asimov.md

 Scoot is scoot.

 What scoot is probably easier understood by what it is not.
 Scoot is not stock, it is not an asset or a commodity and it can never be property.
-It's not an NFT, or a token of any kind, and though it represents responsibility, it has no obligation.
+It's not an NFT, or an asset of any kind, and though it represents responsibility, it has no obligation.
 It has no obligation, because the accountability is direct.
 Fail at your responsibility, your wealth diminishes.
 Succeed at your responsibility, your wealth increases.

 Scoot (uppercase) is a group of accountable individuals.
 Lowercase scoot is a unit of responsibility.